TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 - Use an active voice: "Fix card generator".
 - Avoid using vague commit messages such as "saved" or "updated".
 - Commit early and often!

-#### How to commit with a subject and body in the message

-Up until now, you've been told to commit with `git commit -m <message>`.
-To make a commit with subject and body in message, the simplest way is to type `git commit` without the `-m` flag and message argument.
-Doing so will open a new Visual Studio Code tab if you had [set Visual Studio Code as the Git editor](https://www.theodinproject.com/lessons/foundations-git-basics#changing-the-git-commit-message-editor).
-You can remove any comments and enter your multi-line messages.
-When you save and close the tab, your commit will be created.

 ### Knowledge check